FirelyTeam/spark/README.md

 Source code can be found in the branch **stu3/master**, we try to keep up-to-date with the STU3 version of FHIR.

 #### R4
-The source code of Spark can be found in the branch **r4/master**.
-Currently supported in beta and is up to date with the version of Spark running at http://spark.kufu.no FHIR Endpoint: http://spark.kufu.no/fhir
+Source code can be found in the branch **r4/master**.
+This is the version of Spark running at http://spark.kufu.no FHIR Endpoint: http://spark.kufu.no/fhir

 #### Contributing